manavchawla71/emp_management/README.md

 Release History (release of your JsonPowerDB related code on Github): Soon.

-Scope of functionalities:Can replace commercial databases very soon if more efficiency is provided Examples of use: It can be used wuth any web/desktop app to store data in organised way.
+Scope of functionalities:Can replace commercial databases very soon if more efficiency is provided <br>
+Examples of use: It can be used wuth any web/desktop app to store data in organised way. <br>
-Project status  :Done (ALL the apis are created and fetched).
+Project status  :Done (ALL the apis are created and fetched).<br>
-Sources:Internet
+Sources:Internet <br>
 Other information:NO